How to Use Claude Code with Next.js

 This needs to be a mix of server and client components.

-Do I need Claude Max or does Pro work?
+Do I need Claude Max or does Pro work for Next.js development?

 Both work.
-Max gives you more usage and access to Opus, which handles complex multi-file changes better.
+Claude Code Max gives you more usage limits and access to Opus, which handles complex multi-file changes better.
 Pro with Sonnet is fine for everyday Next.js work.
 Use Opus for large refactors, architectural changes, or when sub-agents are involved.

 Yes.
-Put "Pages Router" in your CLAUDE.md and it generates pages/ directory files, getServerSideProps, getStaticProps, and pages/api/ routes.
-But honestly, if you're starting a new project, use App Router.
+Put "Pages Router" in your CLAUDE.md and Claude generates pages/ directory files, getServerSideProps, getStaticProps, and pages/api/ routes.
+But if you're starting a new project, use App Router.
 Claude Code handles it better because the conventions are more explicit.

-Well, as long as you specify it in CLAUDE.md.
+Claude handles them well as long as you specify configuration in CLAUDE.md.
 Tell it which image loader you use, whether you have a custom next.config.ts for remote patterns, and which fonts you've set up.
-Claude follows the config.
+Claude follows the config automatically.

-Can it set up a Next.js project from scratch?
+Can Claude Code set up a Next.js project from scratch?

-Yes. npx create-next-app@latest with your preferred options, then Claude can scaffold the entire project structure: authentication, database, layouts, components, the works.
-But it's more effective on existing projects where it has context to match.
+Yes.
+Run npx create-next-app@latest with your preferred options, then Claude can scaffold the entire project structure: authentication, database, layouts, components, and more.
+It's most effective on existing projects where it has context to match, but greenfield setup works well too.

-Claude handles middleware well.
-Specify in CLAUDE.md that you use middleware for auth redirects, rate limiting, or whatever your case is, and it generates middleware.ts at the root with the right matcher config.
+Yes.
+Specify in CLAUDE.md that you use middleware for auth redirects, rate limiting, or other use cases.
+Claude generates middleware.ts at the root with the correct matcher config that matches your existing patterns.

 How do I prevent Claude from adding "use client" everywhere?

 Put it in your CLAUDE.md: "Server Components by default.
 Only add 'use client' when you need interactivity, browser APIs, or React hooks."
 Claude follows this consistently.
-If it adds "use client" unnecessarily, point it out once and it corrects.
+If it adds "use client" unnecessarily, point it out once and it learns to avoid that pattern.

 Yes.
-It generates revalidatePath, revalidateTag, and fetch cache options correctly.
-If you use ISR, specify your revalidation strategy in CLAUDE.md so it matches your patterns.
+Claude generates revalidatePath, revalidateTag, and fetch cache options correctly.
+If you use ISR, specify your revalidation strategy in CLAUDE.md so it matches your patterns for revalidate intervals and on-demand revalidation.

 Create a CLAUDE.md at the monorepo root describing the workspace structure, plus one in each app/package with specific conventions.
-Claude reads the nearest one relative to the files it's editing.
-This works well for apps/web, apps/api, packages/ui patterns.
+Claude reads the nearest CLAUDE.md relative to the files it's editing.
+This works well for apps/web, apps/api, packages/ui patterns common in Turborepo setups.